-The district is committed to maintaining a working and learning environment free from discrimination, insult, intimidation or harassment due to race, color, national origin, religion, sex, age, genetic information, or disability.
-Harassment of an individual on any of these grounds is also prohibited.
-Mary Ellen Welshhon, 210 W. 6th Street, Selden, KS 67757, 785-386-4559 has been designated to coordinate compliance with nondiscrimination requirements contained in Title VI and Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and The Americans with Disabilities Act of 1990.
+The district is committed to maintaining a working and learning environment free from discrimination, insult, intimidation and harassment due to race, color, national origin, religion, sex, age, genetic information, or disability.

+Discrimination against an individual on the basis of race, color, national origin, sex, disability, age, genetic information, or religion in the admission to, access to, treatment, or employment in the district's programs and activities is prohibited.
+Ashley Arnberger, 335 School Street, Rexford, KS 67753, ashley@usd316.org, 785-687-3265 has been designated to coordinate compliance with nondiscrimination requirements contained in Title VI and Title VII of the Civil Rights Act of 1964 (with the exception of discrimination on the basis of sex), Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990, the Age Discrimination Act of 1975, the Personal Responsibility Work Opportunity Reconciliation Act of 1996, and the Food Stamp Act of 1977, as amended.